 Head to the main Plaza just off Gringo Street or to the skate park across from the Bus Terminal.
 This is a handy tip for anyone camping, as there is no Wi-Fi available.
 The only downfall is that you need to sign in every 30-40 minutes.
 We managed to make Skype calls and everything on this public Wi-Fi, dead handy!

 There is a bus terminal in San Pedro de Atacama, with services running all over Chile and even Argentina!

 Yet, we decided to head back towards Calama and go to our next destination from there.
 And again, being as honest as we can, while we are not 100% if this saved us a huge amount we certainly found prices from Calama and Antofagasta cheaper as there were more bus companies and choices to choose from.
 So this is worth bearing in mind.

 Look, we will admit this may not seem like the most exciting blog.
 But we genuinely struggled to find anything major to do in San Pedro de Atacama without the fear of going over our weekly budget.

 There are times when you need to pick and choose what to do, being selective and making the decision to miss out on certain attractions.
 We always say that you cannot see everything, no matter what your budget and time.

 Considering we have flown across the Colombian desert in a 4×4 and shot down the Peruvian desert on a sandboard, we decided we would be strict here, and we left feeling content with that decision.

-Don’t feel the pressure in doing everything or listen to the words spoken by others who claim to have seen it all.
-Some tours are underwhelming and unless there is a huge personal love or it has been something on your bucketlist, missing a geyser and deciding against visiting a large colorful lake won’t leave you without any travel experience.
+Don’t feel the pressure to do everything or listen to the words spoken by others who claim to have seen it all.
+Some tours are underwhelming and unless there is a huge personal love or it has been something on your bucket list, missing a geyser and deciding against visiting a large colourful lake won’t leave you without any travel experience.